ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 * SAN primary boot disk (25 or 100 GB) with extra disks available, up to 2 TB each (five total disks allowed).
 * Pricing for public virtual servers that use SAN storage includes virtual CPU, memory, and minimum primary boot disk.
 Extra disk prices depend on the disk size and quantity that you select.

-Compute profiles are available in all data centers.

 All supported operating systems (such as RHEL, CentOS, Windows, Ubuntu, and others), databases that are supported, and software add-ons are also available with this offering.